Data Protection Centre/Microsoft 365/A Primer to Microsoft 365 eDiscovery Solutions

 On a high level, the workflow of Advanced eDiscovery mimics that of the EDRM.
 Below is the Electronic Discovery Reference Model that presents a conceptual view of the eDiscovery process that can be replicated in an Advanced eDiscovery case.

 3.2.2.
-How to create an Advanced eDiscovery case?
+How to create an eDiscovery Premium case?

-• Step 1: Navigate to the security and compliance center.
+• Step 1: Go to the Microsoft Purview portal and sign in.

-• Step 2: Click “Advanced eDiscovery” under eDiscovery from the left-hand side menu bar.
+• Step 2: Click “Premium Cases” under eDiscovery from the left-hand side menu bar.

 • Step 3: Click “Cases” on the menu bar on the top and click “+ Create a case”.